web3pirates/mintro/mintro-mini-app/README.md

 9. Continue to developer.worldcoin.org and make sure your app is connected to the right ngrok url
 10. [Optional] For Verify and Send Transaction to work you need to do some more setup in the dev portal.
 The steps are outlined in the respective component files.

+## Add Money Quick Action

+This mini app now uses the World App's Add Money Quick Action instead of Coinbase Onramp.
+The "Fund Wallet" button will open the World App's bridge interface where users can:

+- Add money to their World Wallet directly from exchanges like Binance and Coinbase
+- Deposit, withdraw, and swap tokens across multiple exchanges and chains
+- Support for USDC and WLD tokens

+The integration uses the following parameters:

+- `app_id`: Your World App mini app ID
+- `path`: URL-encoded path to the bridge interface (`%2Fbridge`)
+- `toAddress`: The user's World Wallet address
+- `toToken`: Token contract address (WLD: `0x16345785d8a0000`)
+- `sourceAppId`: Your app ID for navigation back
+- `sourceAppName`: "Mintro" (your app name)
+- `sourceDeeplinkPath`: URL-encoded path back to your app (`%2Fhome`)

 ### Environment Variables

 Create a `.env.local` file with the following variables: